-- 1. Mix 12.8 ounces of injection oil to four gallons of gasoline in a suitable gas can.
-Fill the fuel tank as outlined on pages 48 through 49. - 2.
-Fill the oil tank with Polaris injection oil. - 3.
-Drive slowly at first.
-Select an area which is open and will give you room to familiarize yourself with vehicle operation and handling. - 4.
-Vary the throttle positions.
+1.Mix 12.8 ounces of injection oil to four gallons (or 16 ounces to 5 gallons) of gasoline in a suitable gas can.
+Fill the fuel tank as outlined on pages 47 through 48.

+2.Fill the oil tank with Polaris injection oil.

+- 3.Drive slowly at first.
+Select an area which is open and will give you room to familiarize yourself with vehicle operation and handling. - 4.Vary the throttle positions.
 CAUTION: Do not operate at full throttle or high speeds for extended periods during the first three hours of use.
-Excessive heat can build up and cause damage to close fitted engine parts. - 5.
-Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier on the daily pre-ride inspection checklist found on page 14.
+Excessive heat can build up and cause damage to close fitted engine parts. - 5.Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier on the daily pre-ride inspection checklist found on page 14.